LDAWG-a11y/a11yWebApp/src/guides/accessible-complex-disclosure-widgets.md

 * We have a `no-js` class on the `html` element, we will remove this later, with JS, so basically, if JS can remove it, it's loaded/available
 * As we have more than one `nav` element, we need to give them names, so using a`ria-labelledby="[Ref_of_hidden_text_node]"`, we give the top navigation the AccName of "Primary" and the lower navigation (will be a drawer) an AccName of "Secondary".
 These naming nodes are in the above HTML and both have `display: none;` set, remember that `aria-labelledby` ignores that all methods of "hiding", by design, which I find to be super handy for situations just like this.
 I don't normally write styles in my HTML, as separation of concerns and CSS specificity, etc, but this doesn't make me feel icky, as I don't want anybody to ever see that text
 * We have a `<button>` which will act as the trigger for our drawer, we will of course only show this when JS is available
 * Our Drawer isn't a child of our Secondary `<nav>` element, which means that relationship isn't programmatically determinible, the `<button>` is inside it, but the drawer isn't.
 If the button is inside it, then the thing it controls should be.
 We do use `aria-controls` on the `<button>` which technically creates that relationship, but only in a technical sense, not so much in a useful to AT sense, as screenreader support is virtually non-existent.
-Sure, we could have added the drawer inside the `<nav>`, which is where it should be, but due to the layout, everything got a little overly-complex when I initially started buiding this, as I was having to abslutely position the button so it remained in the `<header>`, which in itself, isn't a problem, it's just that we'd need to know our `<nav>`'s height, at all times, so the positioning always looked consistent.
+Sure, we could have added the drawer inside the `<nav>`, which is where it should be, but due to the layout, everything got a little overly-complex when I initially started buiding this, as I was having to add `position: absolute;` to the `<button>` so it remained in the `<header>`, which in itself, isn't a problem, it's just that we'd need to know our `<nav>`'s height, at all times, so the positioning always looked consistent.
 As I was moving the entire drawer with JS, anyway I just found it easier to move it half-way to where I finally wanted it for no JS and then recreate that relationship with ARIA.
 So, what I did was I added `aria-owns="drawer"` to the Secondary `<nav>` element, which allows me to move things around in the DOM, break relationships, but then put that relationship back with this nifty property.
 I initially added that property with JS, but only when I actually moved stuff around, but then I encountered a bit of layout complexity, so I took the path of least resistance and recreated the relationship
 * The entirety of our drawer is wrapped in a `<div class="nav__drawer" id="drawer">` element, we'll grab this with JS, as we will need to move it to a more suitable place in the DOM
 * All of the standard disclosure stuff is the same as the Basic Disclosure Widgets guide, we have a `<button aria-expanded="false" aria-controls="sideNav">`, that latter attribute points to the ID of the secondary `<nav>` element and we'll toggle the `aria-expanded`state, when we need to.